zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-sso.md

 For example, if your application is running on `https://myapp.mendixcloud.com`, the sub-domain `sub.myapp.mendixcloud.com` will not be approved, unless the environment variable `MendixSSO_AllowedContinuationURLs` contains `https://sub.myapp.mendixcloud.com`.
 {{% /alert %}}

+### Using Timeout Values for the JWKS Endpoint

+Additionally, Mendix SSO now supports configuring timeout values for the JWKS endpoint.
+You can set custom timeout values using the environment variables `MendixSSO_RemoteJWKSHttpConnectTimeout` and `MendixSSO_RemoteJWKSHttpReadTime`.
+These values, specified in milliseconds, read and connect timeouts for the JWKS endpoint.
+Note that timeout values must not be negative.

 ## Tokens